purescript/purescript/README.md

 ## Functions

-Functions in TypeScript can have zero or more arguments in general, just like in Javascript.
+Functions in PureScript can have zero or more arguments in general, just like in Javascript.

 Functions are introduced by using a backslash followed by a comma separated list of argument names: